Return to Home Page

 Lasswade, just south of Edinburgh.

-the scones tend to get eaten far faster than the crumpets do.
+the scones tend to get eaten faster than the crumpets do.

 a friend or two!

-tea-appropriate music.
+tea-appropriate music available -- or bring some of your own!
 No disco.
 No country-western.
 You get my drift.

 This civilized tea party